-With the rate of data breaches increasing along with the complexity of modern IT infrastructures, the cyber insurance industry has been experiencing significant growing pains.
+With the rate of data breaches increasing, along with the risks associated with third-party suppliers, the cyber insurance industry has been experiencing significant growing pains.
 Cyber risk determination had historically been done with employee surveys or contextual information about industries at larger.
 Without reliable data on an organization’s actual working state, many insurers came to realize there was no way to formulate a fair and accurate cyber insurance policy, especially for more complex and ever-changing IT environments.
 The CSTAR score is a single, easy-to-understand value representing an organization's aptitude in the areas of compliance, integrity, and security.
 All the information needed to perform a CSTAR assessment is bundled into the UpGuard platform.

 The compliance segment measures an organization's ability to maintain its systems in a resilient state.
 First, UpGuard scores test coverage; without testing, there is no way to know that a system is misconfigured.
 Users can increase their test coverage by writing custom policies or choosing from UpGuard's content library.
 The more test coverage, the better the compliance score.
 Second, UpGuard calculates the pass rate for those tests.
 A high compliance score means the organization does a good job ensuring their servers, cloud services, and network devices are configured correctly.

 The integrity score measures an organization's ability to validate change.
 UpGuard documents every change within an auditable system of record, then looks at how many of those changes were found to be valid via testing.
 The distinction between compliance and integrity is worth noting.
 Compliance testing regards those items which change rarely if at all.
 Verifying the changes that do occur are good is another problem entirely, which we isolate in the integrity score.